jasonkneen/mcpsz-website/config/README.md

 Currently, the following feature flags are available:

-- `blog`: Controls the visibility of the blog section and related links
+- `blog`: Controls the visibility of the blog section and related links (disabled by default)

 ## Setting Feature Flags